ptesarik/SIGILLatum.github.io/_posts/2023-12-04-sandbox-mode.md

 ## How?

-Sandbox mode runs in non-privileged CPU mode, that is the mode that is normally used to run user space, not kernel code.
+Sandbox mode runs in non-privileged CPU mode, that is the mode which is normally used to run user space, not kernel code.
 It runs within its own address space, which is a subset of the kernel address space, possibly with modified permission bits.
 This allows, for example, to map read-write kernel